 To reduce your risk of injury, follow these safety tips:

 There are state and federal laws about ATV safety that manufacturers and sellers of ATVs must observe.
 If you or a loved one has experienced ATV-related injuries, you should first receive medical attention.
-Then, you may want to have an experienced attorney evaluate the merits of your case for free.
+Then, you may want to have an experienced attorney evaluate the merits of your case.
 You may be entitled to compensation for expenses and damages caused by your injury.

 Contact a qualified auto accident attorney to make sure your rights are protected.